Published 18 Aug 2022

 Conducting EPA reports can help small businesses to assess their environmental status to eliminate or significantly reduce penalties.
 As the business can discover violations of environmental law and promptly disclose it to EPA for immediate rectifications.

-Performing EPA audits can help industries prevent environmental negligence.
+Performing EPA audits can help industries prevent environmental negligence and comply with specific environmental regulations.
 Gathered information from audits provides valuable insights that will help in identifying the overall environmental management improvement needs.
 Using iAuditor by SafetyCulture, a mobile-ready inspection app, helps avoid the hassle of using pen and paper systems, re-entering the findings on a computer, and manually hand over reports.
 With iAuditor, inspectors can:

 - record EPA audits using a handheld device;